-In accordance with the stipulations of Dutch law on participation in schools the participation council.
-The PC represents the staff (teaching and non-teaching), parents/guardians and the pupils, and defends the interests of these groups.
+In accordance with the stipulations of Dutch law, the school has organized participation via the School Advisory Council (SAC).
+The SAC represents the staff, parents/guardians, the Public Entity, the business community and the students, and is consulted on a variety of topics.

 It is also very important to know what students think of their school and the education they receive.
-Every form has a representative in the student body and sits down regularly with the principal.
+As such, every form has a representative in the Student Body, who sits down regularly with the principal and/or management.